Inklingo

 nounB1general

-Use 'preparado' when referring to a specific compound or mixture created for a particular purpose, often a pre-made mix.
+Use 'preparado' when referring to a specific mix or compound made for a particular purpose, often a pre-packaged ingredient for cooking or a chemical solution.

 A clear glass jar containing a uniform brown powder mix, sealed with a lid, representing a ready-made preparation.